The Road to Sainthood

-The Congregation for Saints reviews the life of the Servant of God, looking for evidence that he lived the theological, cardinal, and related virtues to a heroic degree, or that he offered his life in imitation of Jesus.
-The Congregation will then vote on whether or not to present the case to the Holy Father, who makes a final decision.
-If the Pope approves, the Congregation will issue a decree of Heroic Virtue, giving the candidate the title Venerable.
+The Dicastery for the Causes for Saints reviews the life of the Servant of God, looking for evidence that he lived the theological, cardinal, and related virtues to a heroic degree, or that he offered his life in imitation of Jesus.
+The Dicastery will then vote on whether or not to present the case to the Holy Father, who makes a final decision.
+If the Pope approves, the Dicastery will issue a decree of Heroic Virtue, giving the candidate the title Venerable.
 This step is akin to our earthly judgment regarding the worthiness of the Servant of God to be in Heaven.
 Beyond this, the Church also seeks supernatural evidence before advancing the candidate to the next stage in the canonization process.

 Beatification is a statement that it is worthy of belief that the candidate for sainthood is in heaven.
 It allows the Blessed’s home diocese or region to honor him officially by celebrating him on a certain “feast” day with special prayers at Mass and by allowing images of him inside Churches.
 In order to be beatified, a Venerable must have a miracle attributed to his intercession as supernatural evidence that he is with God.
 This miracle must take place after his death.
 Martyrs — those who died for their faith — can be beatified without a miracle, but we have received word that Father Kapaun most likely will not be named a martyr.
 However, we are confident and hopeful in the alleged miracles that we are preparing for investigation.